streamnative/kop/docs/implementation.md

 ## Message ID and offset

 In Kafka, each message is assigned with an offset once the message is successfully produced to a topic partition.
 In Pulsar, each message is assigned with a `MessageID`.
 The message ID consists of `ledger-id`, `entry-id`, and `batch-index` components.

-KoP uses the same approach in Pulsar-Kafka wrapper to convert a Pulsar `MessageID` to an offset and vice versa.
+KoP leverages [Broker Entry Metadata](https://github.com/apache/pulsar/wiki/PIP-70%3A-Introduce-lightweight-broker-entry-metadata), which was introduced in Pulsar 2.8.0, to store an extra index metadata in [BookKeeper Entries](https://bookkeeper.apache.org/docs/4.14.0/getting-started/concepts/#entries).
+An Entry represents a [record batch](https://kafka.apache.org/documentation/#recordbatch), which consists of one or more messages.
+The index metadata of an Entry is equivalent to the first offset in a record batch.

+- Given a message ID, KoP can locate the Entry and parse the index metadata from the Entry.
+- Given an offset, KoP can locate the Entry via a binary search approach among all Entries of a topic.

 ## Produce Messages